jonschlinkert/filter-object/README.md

 # filter-object [![NPM version](https://badge.fury.io/js/filter-object.svg)](http://badge.fury.io/js/filter-object)

-> Return an object filtered to have only the keys that match the given glob patterns.
+> Return a copy of an object, filtered to have only keys that match the given glob patterns.

 ## Install
 #### Install with [npm](npmjs.org):